matthewianryan/grounded-art/docs/architecture.md

 ## Build order

-The landing page is built first.
-The web app is planned alongside it.
+Grounded Art launches as a live app, so the landing page and the web app are built toward one launch rather than in sequence.
+The landing page opens directly into a working atlas and feed.
+The web app and its seeded content are functional before launch.

 ## Team and workflow